*This post was brought to you by Justick Mini™, that cool board you see above, more details below.

 I am THE worst for this.
 I get all the gifts bought and wrapped two weeks in advance then decide that I need to make handmade cards and all of a sudden I’m rushing again.
 Or I put my hand up to do dessert and as I finish up my chocolate mousse I realise that the kids would probably really love to do biscuit decorating and start baking gingerbread Christmas trees at 9 pm the Christmas Eve.
 My hubby is the same, he goes out to mow the lawn and ends up building a new chicken coop.
 Enough.
 Finish your job and go to the beach!

 How old are your kids?
 Can they make cards or wrap presents?
 If you’re hosting can you afford to get a cleaner for an hour the day before?
 Is everyone bringing a plate?
 Either throw some money at the problem, call in a favour or set the kids to work.
 Christmas does not need to be done all on your back.
 I am a big fan of spreading myself thick, and to do that you have to drop some balls.

 5. Organise a fun shopping session.

-Obviously you’re going to have to buy some stuff but do it in a way that brings you joy.
+Obviously, you’re going to have to buy some stuff but do it in a way that brings you joy.
 I like going to markets and pottering around my local small businesses, it gives me all the good feels and I know it makes the small business owner’s do a happy dance too!
-I also intend to make the hubby to sit down with me (and a good bottle of red) and do some online shopping for the kids.
+I also intend to make the hubby sit down with me (and a good bottle of red) and do some online shopping for the kids.
 Second thoughts, I’m going to make a girl’s night out of it.
 That way we can drink cocktails while we save on postage costs.
 I will also be listing a bunch of my favourite products in my shop if you need some ideas.